GivanildoR/utilities/README.md

-# utilities for the LMH genomic data analysis 🥔
+# utilities for the genomic polyploid data analysis 🥔
 Just to support the script organization

 module load bcftools